-Since April 2015, David Eansor has been Senior Vice President of the Biotech Division of Bio-Techne Corporation (NASDAQ: TECH), a leading developer and manufacturer of high quality purified proteins — notably cytokines and growth factors, antibodies, immunoassays, as well as biologically active small molecule compounds.
-He has P&L responsibility for the largest division of Bio-Techne which includes the R&D Systems, Novus and Tocris brands of assays, proteins, antibodies, small molecules and cell culture products.
-From 2013 to 2015, Mr. Eansor was Senior Vice President of Novus Biologicals, which was acquired by Bio-Techne in July 2014.
-Prior to joining Novus Biologicals, Mr. Eansor was the President of the Life Science Research business of Thermo Fisher Scientific from 1996 to 2010, and then was promoted to serve as the President of the Bioscience Division of Thermo Fisher from 2010 to 2013.
+Since July 2018, Mr. Eansor has been President of the Protein Sciences Segment at Bio-Techne Corporation (NASDAQ: TECH), a leading developer and manufacturer of high quality purified proteins — notably cytokines and growth factors, antibodies, immunoassays, as well as biologically active small molecule compounds.
+From 2015 to 2018, Mr. Eansor was Senior Vice President of the Biotech Division of Bio-Techne.
+He had P&L responsibility for the largest division of the company which includes the R&D Systems, Novus and Tocris brands of assays, proteins, antibodies, small molecules and cell culture products.
+From 2013-2015, Mr. Eansor was Senior Vice President of Corporate Development for Novus Biologicals, LLC, which was acquired by Bio-Techne in July 2014.
+Prior to joining Novus, Mr. Eansor was President of the Life Science Research business of Thermo Fisher Scientific from 1996 to 2010 and then was promoted to serve as the President of the Bioscience Division of Thermo Fisher from 2010 to 2013.
 Mr. Eansor has a BSc in Chemistry from University of Western Ontario, a Bachelor of Commerce in General Business and Economics, and an MBA from the University of Windsor, Ontario, Canada.

 Peter L. Hoang brings over twenty years of investment banking, venture capital, immuno-oncology and public company executive management experience to Marker Therapeutics, Inc., serving most recently as President & CEO of TapImmune Inc. (Nasdaq: TPIV), one of the predecessor companies that merged to form Marker Therapeutics.
 He has also served as Senior Vice President of Business Development & Strategy at Bellicum Pharmaceuticals (Nasdaq: BLCM).
 Previously, as the Managing Director of Innovations at The University of Texas MD Anderson Cancer Center, he headed the new venture formation and development effort for the institution.
 There, he led the commercialization of MD Anderson’s Sleeping Beauty transposon-based CAR-T program, resulting in the largest public company-to-academic research institution upfront deal in history.
 Before joining MD Anderson, Mr. Hoang was a Managing Director and head of healthcare mergers & acquisitions advisory for CIT Group (NYSE: CIT).
 He also served as a senior investment banker in the M&A departments at Oppenheimer, J.P.
 Morgan, Merrill Lynch, and Deutsche Bank.
 He earned an M.B.A. with high honors distinction from the Anderson School of Management at UCLA and a B.A. from Yale University.